Bayesian Differential Privacy for Machine Learning: Evaluation

-Overall, using the information about gradient distribution allows the BDP models to reach the same accuracy at a much lower $\varepsilon$.
-On MNIST, we manage to reduce it from $2.18$ to $0.62$.
-For CIFAR10, from $8.0$ to $0.51$.
+Using the gradient distribution information allows the BDP models to reach the same accuracy at a much lower $\varepsilon$ (for $99.999\%$ of data points from this distribution, see Section~\ref{sec:relation_to_dp}).
+On MNIST, we manage to reduce it from $2.2$ to $0.95$.
+For CIFAR10, from $8.0$ to $0.76$.
 See details in Table~\ref{tab:privacy}.
-To make our results more transparent, we include the potential attacker success probability $P(A)$ from Section~\ref{sec:motivation} computed using Eq.~\ref{eq:motivation}.
-In this interpretation, the benefits of using Bayesian differential privacy become even more apparent.
+Moreover, since less noise is required for Bayesian DP, the models reach the same test accuracy much faster.
+For example, our model reaches $96\%$ accuracy within 50 epochs for MNIST, while DP model requires more noise and slower training over hundreds of epochs to avoid $\varepsilon$ blowing up.
+These results confirm that discounting outliers in the privacy accounting process is highly beneficial for getting high accuracy and tighter guarantees for all the other points.
+To make our results more transparent, we include in Table~\ref{tab:privacy} the potential attack success probability $P(A)$ computed using Eq.~\ref{eq:motivation}.
+In this interpretation, the benefits of using BDP become even more apparent.

 An important aspect of BDP, discussed in Section~\ref{sec:privacy_of_estimator}, is the potential privacy leakage of the privacy cost estimator.
-Since at the moment we do not have a rigorous bound on the amount of information it leaks, we conduct the following experiment.
+To illustrate that this leakage is minimal, we conduct the following experiment.
 After training the model (to ensure it contains as much information about data as possible), we compute the gradient pairwise distances over train and test sets.
 We then plot the histograms of these distances to inspect any divergence that would distinguish the data that was used in training.
-Note that this is more information than what is available to an adversary, who only observes $\varepsilon$.
+Note that this is more information than what is available to an adversary, who only observes $\varepsilon_\mu$, $\delta_\mu$.

 As it turns out, these distributions are nearly identical (see Figures~\ref{fig:grad_hist_mnist} and~\ref{fig:grad_hist_cifar10}), and we do not observe any correlation with the fact of the presence of data in the training set.
 For example, the sample mean of the test set can be both somewhat higher or lower than that of the train set.
 We also run the $t$-test for equality of means and Levene's test for equality of variances, obtaining $p$-values well over the $0.05$ threshold, suggesting that the difference of the means and the variances of these distributions is not statistically significant and the equality hypothesis cannot be rejected.